2018 FESTIVAL: April 23rd - 29th

 The Media Industry Xchange Preferred Membership includes a photo, bio/resume link, career highlights, and links to view samples of the writer or filmmaker’s work along with contact info, genre/niche preferences, recent awards, etc.

 FESTIVAL EVENTS & ATTENDANCE Screening, networking, educational and industry events to take place at the historic Byrd Theatre, Bowtie Movieland and Criterion Cinemas and other venues in Richmond, Virginia April 24th - 29th, 2018.
 All entrants are highly encouraged to attend the festival.
 Official Selection films and Official Selection writers receive free admission to the festival, and are invited to participate in various events throughout the week, panel discussions, and Q&As where applicable.
-If not chosen as Official Selection, RIFF offers discounted admission to the festival and FLOW creative conference for all entrants.
+If not chosen as Official Selection, RIFF still offers discounted admission to the festival and FLOW creative conference for all entrants.

 Rules & Terms